g1257/evendim/README.md

     make

-5. You can run it with TBW.
+5. You can run the arithmetic primitives with
+  ./gep -f ../